Samnaun: Geography

 As of 2006 Samnaun has an area of 56.2 km2.
 Of this area, 46.1% is used for agricultural purposes, while 11.7% is forested.
 Of the rest of the land, 0.9% is settled (buildings or roads) and the remainder (41.2%) is non-productive (rivers, glaciers or mountains).

 Until 2017 it was part of the Ramosch sub-district, of the Inn district, after 2017 it was part of the Engiadina Bassa/Val Müstair Region.
 It is located in a left side valley of the Engadin valley, at an elevation of 1700–1840 m.
 It consists of five village sections; Compatsch, Laret, Plan (Plaun), Ravaisch and Samnaun.

+Customs exemption

 In the 19th century, Samnaun could be reached by road only from Spiss in Austria.
 Thus Samnaun was excluded from the Swiss Customs Area.
 It retains a privileged 'duty-free' status, albeit not without controversy, in the twenty-first century.
 The exception was maintained even after a road was built in 1905 linking Samnaun to Martina, at the most eastern point of the Lower Engadine.
 In winters with exceptionally heavy snowfall that blocks the road, Samnaun at times can be reached only via Austria.